 When it comes off your body and is no longer in use, if you have small children around you need to put it in a safe.

 It's my opinion that off-body carry should only be done under certain circumstances.
-Your comfort is not one of those circumstance.
+Your comfort is not one of those circumstances.
 Get a real holster.
+However, if you disagree with me, that is okay.
+In fact, Jacob, my boss disagrees with me…sorta'.
+Here are his thoughts on the topic of off body carry.
+Read both points of view and come to your own conclusion.